-The fallen lung sign (also known as CT fallen lung sign) describes the appearance of collapsed lung away from the mediastinum encountered with tracheobronchial injury (in particular those > 2 cm away from the carina).
-It is helpful to look for this rare but specific sign, in cases of unexplained persistant pneumothorax.
-It can be seen both on plain films and CT.
+The fallen lung sign (also known as CT fallen lung sign) describes the appearance of collapsed lung away from the mediastinum encountered with tracheobronchial injury (in particular those >2 cm away from the carina).
+It is helpful to look for this rare but specific sign, in cases of unexplained persistent pneumothorax.
+It can be seen on both plain radiographs and CT.

 The sign was first described in a 1970 case report 2 as the lung falling away from the mediastinum when the bronchus is completely transected, and the vascular structures of the hilum remain intact.

 - 1. Tack D, Defrance P, Delcour C et-al. The CT fallen-lung sign.
 Eur Radiol.
 2000;10 (5): 719-21. doi:10.1007/s003300050992 - Pubmed citation